tableau/ts-checked-fsm/Readme.md

 We then hook this type into DocState and check for its existence in getMenuItems, in which case we omit Save and Save As.

-## Compile time state machine validation using ts-state-machine
+## Compile time state machine validation using ts-checked-fsm

 Our previous above implementation encodes the application state into the type system, providing fewer opportunities for bugs.
 However, one may note that not all transitions are valid.
 For example, you never go from having a named document to having an unnamed document.
 Furthermore, there is no transition from no-document that remains in no-document; opening or newing a document both transition to other states.
 These are useful invariants to assert, but we'd have to write unit tests to do so with our current design.

-ts-state-machine allows us to turn these assertions into compilation errors rather than test failures or runtime exceptions.
+ts-checked-fsm allows us to turn these assertions into compilation errors rather than test failures or runtime exceptions.
 First, we define our state machine:

 ```
-import { stateMachine, StateData } from 'ts-state-machine';
+import { stateMachine, StateData } from 'ts-checked-fsm';

 type HasDoc = {
   doc: MyDocument;